bbc/bmx/docs/audio_definition_model.md

 The properties for each audio identifier are as follows.

-- `track_index`: The index of the track in the Wave file, starting from 1.
+- `track_index`: The index of the track in the Wave file, *starting from 1*.
 A value 0 represents a null / placeholder entry.
 - `uid`: The audioTrackUID value of the track.
 - `track_ref`: The audioTrackFormatID reference for the track.
 - `pack_ref`: The audioPackFormatID reference for the track.